TCNCoalition/TCN/README.md

 risk that contact tracing systems could be repurposed for surveillance by governments or individuals.
 This makes location privacy paramount.

-**XXX** Add note explaining why the other categories are under-appreciated, and why the protocol does not require a centralized authority.

 However, trust in functional capacity is also problematic.
 In an ideal world, health authorities would have unlimited resources and perfect effectiveness in deploying them.
 But in the real world, health authorities have limited